John S. McCain Sr.: Task Force 38 commander

 On 30 October 1944, McCain assumed command of Task Force 38.
 McCain conducted air strikes against targets in the central Philippines and Luzon while covering the Battle of Leyte.
-Being tied to a single location made the Third Fleet vulnerable, and between October and December, three aircraft carriers were sufficiently badly damaged by kamikaze attacks to have to return to shipyards for repairs.
+Being tied to a single location made the Third Fleet vulnerable, and between October and December, three aircraft carriers were forced by kamikaze attacks to return to shipyards for repairs.
 McCain instituted new tactics to deal with them.
 McCain continued to press for more fighters on his carriers, recommending on 20 November that the Helldivers be replaced with fighters.
 On 23 December, King announced that for the next cycle of operations, the Essex-class carriers would have 72 fighters, 15 dive bombers and 15 torpedo planes.